Abby Bishop: National team

 Bishop has represented Australia as a member of the Australian's age level teams.
 She was a member of the 2005 Australia Junior Women's Team that competed in the World Championships in Tunisia.
 As a member of the 2006 Junior Women's Team, she earned won a gold medal during the Oceania World Qualification Series and competed in the William Jones Cup in Taiwan.
 In 2007, she was a member of the Australia women's under-19 junior team that competed at the World Championships in the Slovak Republic.
 Her team finished fifth.
 She led the team in minutes played with 231 in 9 games.
 She made 39 of 83 attempted field goals, for a percentage of 47%.
 She made 35 out of 54 attempted free throws.
 She made 32 offensive rebounds, and 64 defensive rebounds.
 In 2007, she was a member of the Australian Young Women's Team that won a silver medal at the World Championships in Russia.
-She represented Australia at the 2011 Summer Universiade team in Shenzen, China, where Australia took home a bronze medal.
+She represented Australia at the 2011 Summer Universiade team in Shenzhen, China, where Australia took home a bronze medal.
 She was Australia's leading scorer in the tournament.

 Bishop has represented Australia as a member of the Australian Opals.
 As a member of the 2007 team, she won a gold medal during the Oceania World Qualifications series.
 In 2008, she participated in the Good Luck Beijing 2008 held in China in the lead up to the Olympics.
 Her team was joined by national teams from United States, Cuba, Korea, New Zealand and China.
 Bishop was the youngest player on the team.
 In July 2010, she participated in a four-day training camp and one game test match against the United States in Connecticut.
 In 2010, she was a member of the senior women's national team that competed at the World Championships in the Czech Republic.
 In July 2011, she participated in the Olympic qualification competition.
 She played in the 2012 Summer Olympic qualifying game against the New Zealand women's national basketball team.
 In February 2012, she was named to a short list of 24 eligible players to represent Australia at the Olympics.
 In late April and early May 2012, she was one of four Australian "big" players to participate in a special training camp for the team.
 She participated in the national team training camp held from 14 to 18 May 2012 at the Australian Institute of Sport.
 At the 2012 Olympics, she was part of the Australian team that won the bronze medal.